 The certificate in applied biomedical informatics is a fully online program designed to provide students with the knowledge and skills to evaluate, implement and maintain electronic health records and health information systems.

 Option 1 - A set of five predetermined courses with an emphasis in Electronic Health Records (EHRs).

-Option 2 - BMI 5300 Introduction to Biomedical Informatics* and the choice of four courses (with advice from the certificate program coordinator(s)) selected from the course set of the school’s Master of Science program, Applied Biomedical Informatics concentration.
-This option allows professionals to customize their studies to meet their background and needs.
+Option 2 - BMI 5300 Introduction to Biomedical Informatics (required) and the choice of any four courses from the catalog with advice from the certificate program coordinator(s).
+This option allows professionals interested in biomedicine or learning and technology to customize their certificate to meet their needs.

 |GRADUATE CERTIFICATE IN PUBLIC HEALTH INFORMATICS|

 The certificate in public health informatics is offered in conjunction with The University of Texas School of Public Health.
 Students will learn how information science and technology are applied in disease prevention and intervention in public health practice.
 The certificate can be completed online or in person.

 The fifth course is the student's choice of one of the following courses:

 |GRADUATE CERTIFICATE IN HEALTH DATA SCIENCE|